Chart Color Schemes

 Dodges Ferry - Lewisham has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that could affect this region.
-Notable projects include Sorell School Redevelopment, Tasman Highway Duplication Project, Tasmanian Irrigation Schemes: Tranche 3, and Cethana Pumped Hydro Energy Storage Project.
-The following list details those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified two projects impacting the area.
+Key projects are Sorell School Redevelopment, Tasman Highway Duplication Project, Greater Hobart Urban Growth Boundary Extension, and Tasmanian Irrigation Schemes: Tranche 3.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.